otherness-space/basic/README.txt

 Basic is meant to be YOUR theme.
-To change the name of the theme from 'basic' to another name like 'mytheme', follow these steps (to do BEFORE enabling the theme) :
+To change the name of the theme from 'basic' to another name like 'mytheme', follow these steps (to do BEFORE enabling the theme):

   - rename the theme folder to 'mytheme'
-  - rename basic.info to mytheme.info
+  - rename basic.info.yml to mytheme.info.yml
-  - Edit basic.info and change the name, description, project (can be deleted), replace all other instances of "basic" ie. [basic_tabs] would become [mytheme_tabs]
+  - Edit basic.info.yml and change the name, description, project (can be deleted), replace all other instances of "basic" ie. [basic_tabs] would become [mytheme_tabs]
-  - In template.php change each iteration of 'basic' to 'mytheme'
+  - In mytheme.theme change each iteration of 'basic' to 'mytheme'
   - In theme-settings.php change each iteration of 'basic' to 'mytheme'

 To use SASS and automatically compile it within your theme, please refer to